PalisadoesFoundation/talawa-admin/docs/docs/auto-docs/setup/oauthConfig/oauthConfig/functions/default.md

 This function handles the interactive setup for OAuth configuration:
 - Asks if user wants to set up OAuth
-- If yes, asks which OAuth provider(s) to set up (Google, GitHub, or both)
+- If yes, asks for a base URL (default: http://localhost:4321)
+- Asks which OAuth provider(s) to set up (Google, GitHub, or both)
-- For each selected provider, prompts for Client ID and Redirect URI
+- For each selected provider, prompts for Client ID
+- Constructs redirect URIs as `{baseUrl}/auth/callback` for all providers
 - Provides helpful instructions on where to obtain OAuth credentials
-- Validates redirect URIs as proper URLs
 - Updates the corresponding VITE_*_CLIENT_ID and VITE_*_REDIRECT_URI in .env

 ## Example